 Women also worry about what the fallout would be for the children if the husband, after being reported, was no longer in their lives.
 In some ethnic communities, women can be reluctant to deprive their children of a father.
 Further, many racialized immigrant women fear not being able to explain themselves or not being understood.
 Language can be a barrier for women to even entertain getting help.
 Translation services are not always available when women need help and cultural competence is perceived to be low in the Canadian justice system (Tam et al., 2015).
 However, in the research conducted by Souto et al (2016) most of the women felt that unlike the discomfort they would experience in their home country, in Canada they could call the police.

 Negative experiences within the Criminal Justice System, such as some apathetic justice personnel; re-victimization on the stand; lack of cultural sensitivity and the feeling of being insulted, are factors women remember when considering whether to report.
 Feeling heard and a sense that their claims are being taken seriously is critical (Tam et al., 2015).
-In addition, when justice decisions, such as or ordered counseling, are not sufficient or enforced and women feel they have not been kept safe from domestic violence, they may not see the value of reporting again (Tam et al., 2015).
+In addition, when justice decisions, such as restraining orders or ordered counseling, are not sufficient or enforced and women feel they have not been kept safe from domestic violence, they may not see the value of reporting again (Tam et al., 2015).

 Because they have doubts and fears about their own and their partner’s fair treatment in a range of systems, women may not see that Canada’s systems cater to their best interests.
 If racialized immigrant women do not find access to formal supports or are not given proper care or shown respect when accessing supports, they may look to other alternatives.
 Informal support systems like family and friends are common alternatives for racialized immigrant women facing abusive situations (Ahmad et al, 2013; Okeke-Ihejirika et. al, 2018).
 Such support might also come from transnational relations (Ahmad et al., 2013).